fabiangunzinger/.dotfiles/README.md

 ## nvim setup

 - I use [EditorConfig](https://editorconfig.org) for coding style configuration across projects.
 For my personal use, I store the default configuration in `~/.editorconfig`.
 Whenever I need different configs for a project, I add an editorconfig file with `root = true` in the project directory.
+(Nvim 0.9 has EditorConfig built in, so no plugin is needed for this.)

 - I use `lazy.nvim` as my package manager.